webdevelopers-eu/z-template/README.md

 attribute from the previous version 1.0.
 The current version is backward compatible and supports both attributes.

+## Typecasting

-## Boolean Conversion
+### Boolean

 The value is converted to a boolean as follows:

-* If the value is a boolean, it is returned as is.
+* If the value is a `boolean`, it is returned as is.
-* If the value is a number, it is converted to a boolean where 0 is false and all other numbers are true.
+* If the value is a `number`, it is converted to a boolean where 0 is false and all other numbers are true.
-* If the value is a string, it is converted to a boolean where the empty string is false and all other strings are true.
+* If the value is a `string`, it is converted to a boolean where the empty string is false and all other strings are true.
-* If the value is an object, it is converted to a boolean if the object has no properties.
+* If the value is an `object`, it is converted to a boolean if the object has no properties.
-* If the value is an array, it is converted to a boolean if the array has no elements.
+* If the value is an `array`, it is converted to a boolean if the array has no elements.

 Any value can be converted into boolean by enclosing it in curly braces or by prefixing it with "!!" symbols.
 Example: `{foo}`, `!!foo`.

+### Values

+The expressions convert values into scalar values before being evaluated.
+To convert more complex types following rules are used:

+* If the value is a `plain object`, the count of properties is used.
+* If the value is an `array`, the length of the array is used.

 ## Choose Z Template Over Other Solutions